- Download our Moving to Lagos Guide (PDF)

 Nightlife and entertainment in Lagos

 Art, entertainment and music form an integral part of Lagos culture and the city has a thriving nightlife.
 Lagos is famous throughout West Africa for its music scene – there are dozens of nightclubs and live music venues across the city.
 Western music, hip hop and traditional African bands are popular forms of entertainment.

 Lagos is the heart of Nigeria’s film industry, often referred to as 'Nollywood'.
 It’s the largest film industry in Africa, and most major studios are located in Lagos.

-Expats moving to Lagos may take a while to get used to living in such a large African city, and many will find themselves living in insular expat communities behind high walls and security gates, far removed from the reality of life in Lagos.
-But for those eager to explore and leave the expat bubble, Lagos offers a true taste of African lifestyle and culture, and expats should take the opportunity to experience all that this vibrant city has to offer.
+Foreigners moving to Lagos may take a while to get used to living in such a large African city, and many will find themselves living in insular expat communities behind high walls and security gates, far removed from the reality of life in Lagos.
+But for those eager to explore and leave the bubble, Lagos offers a true taste of African lifestyle and culture, and expats should take advantage to experience all that this vibrant city has to offer.

 Sports and outdoor activities

 This rapidly-expanding metropolis is home to a wide range of sports – expats interested in tennis, swimming, football or basketball will find a place for them in Lagos.
 Lagos Country Club is a great place to swim and play squash, table tennis and football, or simply relax with friends, while both Ikoyi and Ikeja have popular golf clubs.

 Lagos is full of hidden gems owing to its coastal and island geography.
 Landmark Beach is great for leisure, as is Tarkwa Bay Beach, which is only accessibly by boat and offers opportunities for water sports and swimming.
 For some greenery, expats can stroll around Freedom Park and appreciate some of the social events frequently hosted in the park.